PlamenStamenov/product-page/README.md

 6. **Category Navigation** - Users can easily navigate between different categories of products using the category navigation bar.

 7. **Product Details** - Users can view detailed information about a product.
 The product details are displayed below the product image in the product tile.
 The product details include name, description, rating, price, discounted price, and Add to Cart button.
+Fetched product data is used to populate the product details.

 8. **Add to Cart** - When clicking the Add to Cart button it triggers an alet that the broduct is added to the shopping cart.